View James Cappiello's Obituary on TheHour.com and share memories

 James L. Cappiello, a resident of Norwalk and longtime resident of Stamford, passed away at his home on the morning of Tuesday, January 28, 2020.
 James was born on November 21, 1924 and was one of three children born to the late Ann (Terenzio) and John F. Cappiello.

-James is survived by his beloved wife of 74 years, Mary Cappiello (Carroluzzi); his children, John Cappiello and his wife Deborah and Lorraine Camarota; grandchildren, Nicholas Cappiello (Kathy), Robert Barron (Jennifer), Toni Ann Canora (Lenny), Jamie Evans (John), John Cappiello, Jr. (Will) and Jorden Cappiello (Nate); ten great-grandchildren, Devon, Andrew, Corrina, Mia, Tristan, James, Luke, Madison, BLANK, BLANK; and his sister, Lorraine Esposito.
+James is survived by his beloved wife of 74 years, Mary Cappiello (Carroluzzi); his children, John Cappiello and his wife Deborah and Lorraine Camarota; grandchildren, Nicholas Cappiello (Kathy), Robert Barron, Toni Ann Canora (Lenny), Jamie Evans (John), John Cappiello, Jr. (Will) and Jorden Cappiello (Nate); ten great-grandchildren, Devon, Andrew, Corrina, Mia, Tristan, James, Luke, Madison, Andrea and Charlie; and his sister, Lorraine Esposito.

 In addition to his parents, James was preceded in death by his brother, Jack Cappiello.